Noise Policy Timeline

 1957 — The Chicago Zoning Ordinance is the first noise regulation in the world to specify maximum volume levels.

-1960 — The UK’s Noise Abatement Act establishes noise as statutory nuisance for the first time, allowing it to be dealt with under the country’s Public Health Act of 1936.
+1960 — The UK’s Noise Abatement Act establishes noise as statutory nuisance for the first time, allowing it to be addressed by the country’s Public Health Act of 1936.

 1969 — The Providence City Council passes a noise ordinance prohibiting “unnecessary noises or sounds by means of the human voice, or by any other means or methods which are physically annoying to persons, or which are so harsh, or so prolonged or unnatural or unusual in their use, time, and place as to occasion physical discomfort, or which are injurious to the lives, health, peace and comfort of the inhabitants of the city.”